 Why Choose Rich Black Color Over Standard Black?

 The quality of the color variation is different in printing.
-Noticing the difference on a computer screen can be tough.
+Noticing the difference on a computer screen can be tricky.
 When printed, rich black comes off pretty neat and dark, whereas the standard black is flat and muddy.

 Where to Use the Rich Black Color?